360Converter.com

 Offline Legal Transcription Software for Confidential Recordings

 Transcribe interviews, depositions, hearings, and case recordings locally—so you don't have to upload sensitive files to the cloud.
-Get readable transcripts with timestamps, speaker labels, and editable exports for case prep.
+Generate editable transcripts with timestamps, speaker labels, and exports for case prep.

-Download / Learn more See Legal Workflow FAQ
+Download / Learn more Counsel & firm licensing See Legal Workflow FAQ

-Local processing (no upload) Timestamps for citations Speaker labeling DOCX/TXT export Works without internet
+Local processing (no upload) Timestamps for citations Speaker labeling DOCX / PDF / TXT / SRT export Air-gapped deployment option Your content never leaves the device

 Note: This page is an industry guide.
 For full feature list, pricing, and download links, use the Offline Transcriber product page.